stanwilsonjr/stanwilsonjr/README.md

 ### Hello I'm Stan,

-A developer with a background in design currently building my product management experience.
+A developer with a background in design and product management.

 ### Prototypes for fun